Jambust123/ChatPFQ/README.md

 You will need to run npm run seed-prod to set up the prod databases, with unique value enforcement, otherwise this enforcement will not work as expected.

+## Accessing the API

+The API is accessibile [here](https://chatpfq-api.onrender.com/api/), on the following endpoints:
+- /users
+- /messages